D1sl/cuddly-octo-broccoli/readme/README.md

 * [Questions](#Questions)

 ## Usage
-The app can be used to quickly generate a polished readme for just about any project.
+Creates a README.md

 ## License
 This project was developed under the GNU license.
 [More information about GNU](https://opensource.org/licenses/GNU)

 ## Contributions
-No contributions are currently accepted.
+No contributions are accepted at the time

 ## Questions
 You may direct any questions about the project to [D1sl](https://github.com/D1sl), via email: [benjamin@molini.fi](mailto:benjamin@molini.fi).